IBM/ubiquity/README.md

 The code is provided as is, without warranty.
 Any issue will be handled on a best-effort basis.

 ## Installing the Ubiquity service
-You can install the Ubiquity service manually or using systemd.

 ### 1. Prerequisites
   * Ubiquity is supported on the following operating systems: